What is a life insurance death benefit?

 → Calculate how much life insurance coverage you need

-When and how the death benefit is paid out
+How is the death benefit paid out?

-Most people choose to receive the death benefit as a lump-sum payment.
+• Most people choose to receive the death benefit as a lump-sum payment.
 This is usually paid in the form of a check or a direct deposit into their bank account, which is listed on the death claim form.

 → Learn more about life insurance annuities

-Steps to get the death benefit:
+How to claim the death benefit

 2. Fill out a death claim form.
 This is also known as a “request for benefits.”